 If the railcar is placed with the doors on the wrong side, the Authority will contact the placing carrier to have the car turned.
 Any charge assessed for the turning will be the responsibility of the shipper.

 The Authority may quote special charges, rules or regulations to government agencies or charitable organizations.
 It may also quote special charges on plant or project cargo moving from one shipper to one consignee and on which advance arrangements have been made with the Authority.
 In addition, the Authority may negotiate handling/storage charges on volume breakbulk shipments, provided such shipments are imported or exported via Authority facilities, or for the stuffing (loading) or stripping (unloading) of containerized cargo (see Rule 34-492 of this schedule).

 When such charges, rules, or regulations are quoted or negotiated, they shall be filed, if required, with the Federal Maritime Commission on or before the effective date of said charges, rules, or regulations.

 Such charges shall apply only to the applicable party, and in the case of custom brokers and/or freight forwarders, the cargo account they represent.
 The special charges, rules or regulations will apply to no other party unless agreed to by the Authority.

-Lifting yachts/boats from the water must be coordinated with the Authority's Docks and Warehouse management team prior to yacht arrival.
+Lifting yachts from the water must be coordinated with the Authority's Docks and Warehouse management team prior to yacht arrival.